Tribune Publishing CEOs Are Out After A Series Of Controversies

 "I know first-hand that delivering high-quality, local journalism has never been more important," Knight wrote in his memo announcing the departures.
 "I am committed to continuing to find the business models that fund our journalism."

-Like many peers, Tribune newspapers have struggled to find a winning formula, and have undergone repeated cuts under current ownership.
+Like many peers, Tribune newspapers have struggled to find a winning formula and have undergone repeated cuts under current ownership.
 The recent history of Tribune Publishing involves a series of incidents in which executives stood accused of enriching themselves at the expense of their journalists.

 Justin Dearborn had joined Tribune Publishing as CEO in February 2016 at the behest of his longtime business associate Michael Ferro, who took a controlling minority stake in the company just a few weeks before.
 Dearborn became chairman early last year after Ferro stepped away from a formal role in light of accusations of sexual harassment levied against him by two women in Fortune magazine.
 Dearborn's departure takes effect immediately.